eyalsegev123/FlyAway/README.md

 - Budget estimation and management tools
 - Travel tips and local insights for destinations
 - Social sharing capabilities
+- Incorporation of real user reviews in recommendation process

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the repository